 C.P.
 Cavafy (Constantine Cavafy) is widely considered the most distinguished Greek poet of the twentieth century.
 He was born in Alexandria of Egypt and lived there most of his life. other than some short breaks when he lived in Constantinople.
 He was the last out of nine children.

 Cavafy lived in England for several years.
 There he discovered the works of William Shakespear and Oscar Wilde, and also developed a command of the English language.
-It’s understood that Cavafy’s older brothers mismanaged the family business in Liverpool, and Cavafy’s mother was ultimately compelled to move the family back to Alexandria, where they lived until 1882.
+It’s understood that Cavafy’s older brothers mismanaged the family business in Liverpool, and Cavafy’s mother was forced to move the family back to Alexandria, where they lived until 1882.

 Cavafy’s mother, sensing danger, moved the faimly to Constantinople with Cavafy and the rest of her children.
-When the British bombarded Alexandria, the Cavafy family home was destroyed in the battle, and all of Cavafy’s papers and books were lost.
 Cavafy remained in Constantinople with his mother until 1885 after many of his brothers had returned to Alexandria.
 At this time, Cavafy – a teenager now – was writing poems, preparing for a career, and discovering the homosexual orientation that would inform much of his later poetry.
-Cavafy eventually joined his older brothers in Alexandria and found work as a newspaper correspondent.
-In the late 1880s, he obtained a position as his brother’s assistant at the Egyptian Stock Exchange, and he worked there for a few years before becoming a clerk at the Ministry of Public Works.
-Cavafy stayed at the ministry for the next thirty years, eventually becoming its assistant director.
-In 1933, eleven years after leaving the ministry, he died of cancer.
+Cavafy eventually moved to Alexandria and found work as a newspaper correspondent and later on, in the late 1880s, he got a position at the Egyptian Stock Exchange, where he worked for a few years before becoming a clerk at the ministry of Public Works.
+Cavafy stayed at the ministry of Public Works for the next thirty years, eventually becoming its assistant director.
+Cavafy retired from the minstry in 1922, and eventually died of cancer in 1933.

 During his lifetime Cavafy was an obscure poet, living in relative seclusion and publishing little of his work, and instead choosing to circulate his poems among friends.
-A short collection of his poetry was privately printed in the early 1900s and reprinted with new verse a few years later, but that was the extent of his published poetry.
+He privaeyl printed a short collection of his poetry in the early 1900s and then he reprinted it with new verse a few years later, but that was really the extent of his published poetry.